lona-web-org/lona/doc/content/tutorial/02-html/index.rst

 Lona is highly multi-threaded and ``View.show()`` gets called implicitly in some cases, for example when handling click events.
-When making multiple modifications to a HTML tree, it can become important that none of the intermediate steps get send to the browser.
+When making multiple modifications to a HTML tree, it can become important that none of the intermediate steps get sent to the browser.
 Let's say you want to open a popup:
 You have to create the popup, set its header, set its body, configure its buttons and then show it.
 Any state, but the last one could lead to bad user experience.